Movie reviews by

 1 ½ (out of 4)

-I’m not so clever but there was only so much to be done with the arrangement of dueling elderly deceivers.
+So I'm admittedly not so clever but there was only so much to be done with the arrangement of dueling elderly deceivers.
 Let me give you a hint – whoever you think has the upper hand (wait for it) doesn’t.
-The Good Liar has a pinch of merit – opposing legends of stage and screen Ian McKellen and Helen Mirren make the viewing compulsory and… that’s about it.
+The Good Liar has a pinch of merit as opposing legends of stage and screen Ian McKellen and Helen Mirren make the viewing compulsory and… that’s about it.
 It’s a pity the tacky novel wasn't restricted to the rotating rack at the airport kiosk as culture intended.
 Something tells me the hidden #metoo / Nazi-revenge double threat helped keep this snooze in the creative conversation.

 To keep it brief...